MGovier/WebMark/README.md

 ## About
 Final year project for BSc Computer Science by Merlin Govier (UP663652) at the University of Portsmouth.

-Based on requirements learned through meeting experienced lecturers and analysing current tools.
+Based on requirements learned through meeting experienced lecturers and analyzing current tools.

 ## Installation
 TBC